Bangkit-2023-Capstone-C23-PC644/moc_mlserving_api/README.md

 # Medical Overseer Control (MOC) ML API

 The MOC ML API is a ML serving API that is interconnected with our main API.
-It uses a tensorflow based ML model to extract estimated data about how many people are in the room from a JPEG/PNG image.
+It uses FastAPI framework for building the API and a tensorflow based ML model for extracting the estimated data about how many people are in the room from a JPEG/PNG image.
 Our ML API are hosted on the GCP App engine's platform, making it easy to deploy and hassle-free